 The first is Sir Astley Paston Cooper, who was a famed anatomist and surgeon operating in the late 1700s and early 1800s, recognised for his work at Guy’s Hospital which has a Dialysis Unit named after him.
 He was known in particular for vascular surgery, surgery for hernia, aneurysm, otology and serving as president for the Royal College of Surgeons.
 The second surgeon is Margaret Bulkley, who was also known throughout their life as Dr James Barry.
 Operating throughout the late 1700s and early 1800s, Bulkley-Barry was a famed military surgeon and performed the first ever recorded and successful caesarean section.
 Bulkley-Barry was a pioneer both in their professional and personal life, as they lived as a man but it was in fact discovered upon their death that they were female and had even given birth.
 We want to honour this individual as a pioneer whilst respecting their gender identity choice - which is why we have chosen to name this series the Bulkley-Barry-Cooper Professorship.
 You can read more about their fascinating life in our guest article by the esteemed author, Jeremy Dronfield.

-Catch-up on previous King's Health Partners Academic Surgery workshops
+Catch-up on previous King's Health Partners Grand Rounds

-You can register can view previous events from the King's Health Partners Academic Surgery workshops by registering to our Learning Hub, or click on the links below:
+You can view the workshops by registering to our Learning Hub, or click on the links below: